 The mainstream service system for children with developmental delay is known to be complex and difficult to navigate.
 HealthWest is working with key service providers in Melbourne’s west to provide clarity about eligibility and pathways for public services for children with developmental delay and to streamline service provision.

-This work is increasingly important in light of the growing demand for services and the future introduction of the National Disability Insurance Scheme (NDIS).
+This work is increasingly important in light of the growing demand for services and the introduction of the National Disability Insurance Scheme (NDIS) from October 1st 2018.

 In 2016/2017 HealthWest consulted widely with service providers and referrers across the western metropolitan region of Melbourne.
 The Pathways for Children with Developmental Delay (PCDD) report describes the key service system challenges, the nature and implications of these challenges, opportunities for regional improvements and key recommendations to address these.